12 Reasons to Visit Saxon Switzerland National Park [in 2025]

 5. Explore small picturesque villages

 Obviously, the main reason you would go to a national park is to enjoy nature.
 Nevertheless, in the 94 square kilometers of this park, you can also find a few small characteristic villages and towns.
-I won’t go into the details on each one of them but I visited three of them, each one unique in its way.
+I won’t go into the details on each, but I visited three of them, each one unique in its way.

 Bad Schandau is conveniently located somewhere in the middle of the national park, on the river Elbe.
 I chose to spend the night here which allowed me to explore one day the Bastei and Lilienstein area and another day in the Kirnitzsch valley area.
-This small spa town is a great destination for a city break, with small streets and colorful buildings as well as its convenient location right at the beginning of the Kirnitzsch Valley.
+This small spa town is a great destination for a city break, with small streets and colorful buildings.
+Plus, the location right at the beginning of the Kirnitzsch Valley is very convenient.
 All around there is just nature.

 Rathen is a village of around 500 inhabitants, on the river Elbe and right under the Bastei cliffs.
-It can be reached by ferry boat from the village of Niederrathen situated on the other side of the river and connected by rail with Bad Schandau and Dresden.
-The little spa village is a chosen destination for its pure air and hiking trails around as well as for the small lake of Amselsee and the Open Air Stage in the middle of the forest in the Wehlgrund valley.
+It can be reached by ferry from the village of Niederrathen on the other side of the river, which has rail connections to Bad Schandau and Dresden.
+The little spa village is a chosen destination for its pure air and hiking trails.
+Plus, it’s close to the small lake of Amselsee and the Open Air Stage in the middle of the forest in the Wehlgrund valley.

 6. Take the historical Kirnitzschtal tramway

 The Kirnitzschtal tramway (Kirnitzschtal Valley Tramway) began operations in 1898 and was already a designated means of transportation for tourists.
-Since then it has carried visitors along the Kirnitzschtal valley in the Saxon Switzerland National Park, from bad Schandau to Liechtenhain Waterfall.
-You get to travel in a historical tram all the way while enjoying stunning nature all around.
+Since then, it has carried visitors along the Kirnitzschtal valley in the Saxon Switzerland National Park, from Bad Schandau to Liechtenhain Waterfall.
+You get to travel in a historical tram, all while enjoying stunning nature all around.

 If you are visiting on certain special dates, you can even get the chance to ride one of the museum cars of the Kirnitzschtal tramway, which gets polished for the occasion and brought back on track.
 Here are the 2024 dates:

 Another important event in the valley takes place on the last weekend of July.
 This is the Kirnitzschtal Festival (Kirnitzschtalfest), when many games and events take place, including riding the museum cars.
-In 2024, Kirnitzschtalfest takes place on the 27th and 28th of July.
+In 2025, Kirnitzschtalfest takes place on the 26th and 27th of July.

 Check out more details on the official website here.